 Range: E53 Place

-Quantification: many to many, necessary (1,n:0,n)
+Quantification: many to many (0,n:0,n)

+If more than one place is given they should contain each other.

 Scope note: This property associates an instance of S2 Sample Taking with the instance of E53 Place at which this activity sampled.
-It identifies the narrower spatial location from which an instance of a sample was taken.
-This may be known or given in absolute terms or relative to an instance of a material substantial from which it was taken.
-It describes a position within the area in which the instance of the sampling activity occurred.
-The latter comprises the space within which operators and instruments were contained during the activity.
+It identifies the position on the material substantial from which the sample was taken.
+This may be known or given in absolute terms or relative to an instance of the material substantial from which it was taken.
+It describes the position within the area in which the sampling activity occurred; this latter comprises the space within which operators and instruments were contained during the activity.

+Examples:

+Water Sample Taking 74001 sampled at borehole 10/G5 at depth 0 which falls within the water district 10/G5 in Central Macedonia.

 In First Order Logic: